-Dr. Erick Hung is the Director of Education for the UCSF Department of Psychiatry and a member of the UCSF Academy of Medical Educators.
-He is also the Director of the Adult Psychiatry Residency Training Program and Director of Curricular Affairs for GME for the UCSF School of Medicine.
+Dr. Erick Hung is a Professor of Clinical Psychiatry in the UCSF Department of Psychiatry and Behavioral Sciences and is a member of the UCSF Academy of Medical Educators.
+He is the Associate Dean for Students in the UCSF School of Medicine.
+Prior to joining the Dean's team, he served as the Program Director of the Adult Psychiatry Residency Training Program from 2012-2022 and the Director of Curricular Affairs for GME for the UCSF School of Medicine from 2015-2022.
 He completed his medical school, psychiatry residency, and forensic psychiatry fellowship training at the University of California, San Francisco and joined the faculty at UCSF in 2009.
-He has held past leadership positions as the Associate Chief of the Mental Health Service and Director of the Telemental Health Program for the San Francisco VA Medical Center.
-He actively teaches in the areas of risk assessment, medical education, forensic psychiatry, and ethics.
-His interests include primary care and mental health integration, the interface between mental health and the legal system, inter-professional collaboration and training, HIV psychiatry, LGBT mental health, and medical education.
-His educational scholarship interests include competency-based assessment and near-peer learning in the workplace setting.
+He actively teaches in the areas of risk assessment, medical education, forensic psychiatry, leadership, and ethics.
+His interests include primary care and mental health integration, the interface between mental health and the legal system, inter-professional collaboration and training, HIV psychiatry, LGBTQ mental health, and medical education.
+His educational scholarship interests include competency-based assessment, faculty development, and near-peer learning in the workplace setting.

 In addition to a general forensic psychiatric practice, Dr. Hung's forensic expertise includes psychiatric injury in the workplace, workplace-based harassment and discrimination for LGBTQ individuals, neuropsychiatric issues related to HIV, and immigration custody.